thatyizheng/ARPA-H/README.md

-# ARPA-H
+# Running A Quick Demo for ARPA-H Visit
- The repo contains codes and steps for running external tracking systems for Imaging Modalities Registration (CT/MR and Ultrasound).
+ The repo contains codes and steps for running external tracking systems to Register Endoscope and Instrument with CT/Phantom.

+ The Endoscope is tracked by Polaris Vega XT (PO_to_EN) using Transformations: PO_to_BF, BF_to_EN,

+ The PIN and Instrument is tracked by Aurora (FG_to_PI) using Transformations: FG_to_EM, EM_to_PI,

+ The Phantom/CT is tracked by both Polaris and Aurora by placing Probe on Markers (PO_to_CT, FG_to_CT),

+ Then, Endoscope and Pin poses are expressed in {CT}: CT_to_EN, CT_to_PI.

 # Things DO NOT have yet
-1. Phantom from Sam Streeter

-2. The CT scan of the Phantom (need segmentation and .stl model generation)

-3. Marker Positions on both Phantom and its .stl

-4. Calibration Plate's .ROM file

-5. Butterfly Plate's .ROM file

-6. Transformation between Endoscope Coord System and Butterfly Plate Coord System
+1. {EM} to {PIN}

+2. PIN .stl file.